webdjoe/pyshopify/README.md

 NOTE: This is NOT production ready.
 Security is not hardened, container is run as root user.

-Both containers automatically deploy setup.sql to build the required database structure.
+Both containers automatically deploy [setup.sql](docker/scripts/setup.sql) and [dates.sql](docker/scripts/dates.sql) to build the required database structure.

 Please make sure to set the password in the `docker-compose.yml` file.